paulscherrerinstitute/ecmccfg/hugo/content/manual/build.md

 {{% /notice %}}

 ## Build at PSI, using driver.makefile
-by default this module is only build for RHEL7 and Epics >=R7.0.5
+by default this module is only build for Debian 10 and Epics >=R7.0.6

 ### build on login cluster
 ```bash